FTBpro/go-workshop/README.md

 > You will encounter compile error since the `fact` is now in another package.\
 You will need to import your fact package And replace `fact` with `fact.Fact`\
-(for example in v6 `import "github.com/FTBpro/go-workshop/coolfacts/v6/fact"`)
+(for example in exercise 6 `import "github.com/FTBpro/go-workshop/coolfacts/exercise6/fact"`)

 ##### Create package `http`